 Tube 5 - distilled water

-Use a dropper to finish filling tube 1 with a thoroughly-mixed yeast suspension.
+Use a dropper to finish filling each tube with a thoroughly-mixed yeast suspension.
 Be sure to mix the yeast suspension immediately before adding it to the tubes.
 The tube should be filled as full as possible while holding it over a sink.
-Carefully invert a larger tube and place it over the smaller tube containing the yeast suspension and glucose.
+Carefully invert a larger tube and place it over each of the smaller tubes containing the yeast suspension.
 Push the smaller tube all the way into the larger tube using your finger or a pencil and then invert both tubes so that the opening of the larger tube is up.
-Repeat this procedure for the other four tubes.
+Be sure that the small tube is pushed to the top of the larger tube before inverting it.

 Below: Tubes containing yeast and a sugar solution are inverted so that CO2 produced by the yeast can collect.